joakim/tarant-page/docs/Tutorial/a-simple-application.md

      sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts"
 ></iframe>

+Feel free to interact with the application and understand how it behaves as this tutorial will guide you on how to build it.

 ## The Architecture

 In tarant, it is common to map components to actors.
 Each component, at the end, has it's own lifecycle, state and behaviour, and you want it to be isolated and